lineklemensen/PRJ3/docs/report/04 - Method and process/Method and process.md

 ### MoSCoW
-For prioritization MoSCoW have been utilized to categories all requirements in to categories such as *Must have*, *Should have*, *Would have* and *Wont have*.
+For prioritization MoSCoW have been utilized to categories all requirements in to categories such as *Must have*, *Should have*, *Could have* and *Wont have*.
 Using these categories all requirements got sorted depending on how important they were for the project and if there would be enough time and know how to properly execute them.

 ### SysML